saraalinazari/Bamazon/README.md

-#Bamazon
+# Bamazon

 ## Requirement
-- Creatie an Amazon-like storefront with the MySQL skills.
+- Create an Amazon-like storefront with the MySQL skills.
 - The app will take in orders from customers and deplete stock from the store's inventory.
 - Track product sales across store's departments.
-- provide a summary of the highest-grossing departments in the store.
+- Provide a summary of the highest-grossing departments in the store.

 ## Instructions